“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…

-Norman Corwin, who died yesterday, was a giant during Radio’s Golden Age.
+Norman Corwin, who has died, was a giant during Radio’s Golden Age.
 His contributions spanned seventy years, and he worked with many of the greats of news and Hollywood. normancorwin

 Norman Corwin joined CBS in 1938 at the height of the radio network’s glory, and he worked with such pioneers as Edward R. Murrow and Howard K. Smith.
 He focused on writing, producing, and directing when not working behind the microphone.